 Inhibition of FAO Promotes Inflamed Cell Phenotypes

 TPST-1120 has shown efficacy in multiple syngeneic tumor models both as a single agent and in combination with anti-cancer therapies.
-This molecule is now being advanced through IND-enabling studies, and we anticipate that TPST-1120 will enter first-in-human trials in 2019.
+The molecule is now being evaluated in a multi-site Phase 1/1b clinical study.